Lucía Raynero Morales

-Lucia Raynero Morales (Caracas, Venezuela, 3 December 1955) is a Venezuelan historian, Andres Bello Visiting Fellow at the University of Oxford for 2009 - 2010 and a researcher at Universidad Catolica Andres Bello (UCAB).
+Lucia Raynero Morales (Caracas, Venezuela, 3 December 1955) is a Venezuelan historian, Andrés Bello Visiting Fellow at the University of Oxford for 2009 - 2010 and a researcher at Andrés Bello Catholic University (UCAB).
 Before leaving to become the Bello Chair at Oxford, Raynero wrote a biography on José Gil Fortoul.
 She attended New York University's Multinational Institute of American Studies as a 1999 Fulbright Visiting Scholar.
 In 2009, Raynero was a member of the "La Independencia de Venezuela 200 años después" ("The Independence of Venezuela 200 years later") general public judging committee.

 Early life and education

 Lucía Raynero Morales was born on 3 December 1955 in Caracas, Venezuela.
 She earned a Bachelor of Education with an academic minor in Social Sciences from the Andrés Bello Catholic University on 22 October 1982.
 On 31 March 1989, Raynero earned her Master of Arts in History of the Americas, summa cum laude from the same university.

 In 1999, Raynero attended New York University's Multinational Institute of American Studies as a Visiting Fulbright Scholar.